jasonacox/tuyapower/tuyapower/README.md

     ```python
     dataJSON = tuyapower.deviceJSON(PLUGID, PLUGIP, PLUGKEY, PLUGVERS)
     ```
-* deviceScan(verbose, port) - Scans network for smart plug devices and return dictionary of devices and power data.
+* deviceScan(verbose) - Scans network for smart plug devices and return dictionary of devices and power data.
     ```python
+    verbose = False
     devices = tuyapower.deviceScan(verbose)
     ```
 * scan() - This is a shortcut for deviceScan() that prints formatted output to stdout for UDP ports 6666 and 6667